glennsarti/bolt_ad_inventory/README.md

         filter_older_than_days: 30
 ```

-### Example: Filter out computers by name
+### Example: Ignore computers by DNS hostname

 It's common that a computer may be returned from AD, but you have problems connecting to it.
 We provide the ability to filter out hosts, by name, coming form this plugin so you can get your work done.
-To accomplish this, we've provided the option `filter_dns_hostnames`.
+To accomplish this, we've provided the option `ignore_dns_hostnames`.
 Simply pass in an array
 of hostnames into this option, and any host matching that name will be excluded.

 ``` yaml